kevintruong/til/Nonblocking-I-O,-select(),-and-epoll.md

 To wait for some of the file descriptors to become ready, use [epoll_wait()](http://linux.die.net/man/2/epoll_wait).
 The epoll_event struct that it fills out will contain the data you provided in event.data when you added this file descriptor.
-This make it easy for you to look up your own data associated with this file descriptor.
+This makes it easy for you to look up your own data associated with this file descriptor.

     int num_ready = epoll_wait(epfd, &event, 1, timeout_milliseconds);